Keep your website running smooth with regular maintenance

 Contributor Dallen Clark.
 Copywriter & Marketing

 If you let your car sit without doing any work on it, eventually it starts to act up.
-It might start drifting one direction, take longer to start up in the morning, or make weird sounds.
+It might start drifting in one direction, take longer to start up in the morning, or make weird sounds.
 You wouldn’t want to go years without getting an oil change, rotating the tyres, or changing the fluids.

 And you shouldn’t do it for your website either.